-The Dordt College social work program has a strong reputation for preparing students well for work as professional social workers.
-Field supervisors identify the following as strengths of Dordt College social work students:
+The Dordt University social work program has a strong reputation for preparing students well for work as professional social workers.
+Field supervisors identify the following as strengths of Dordt University social work students:

 - Students act professionally, understanding how to use supervisors for guidance in their work.

 - Students think critically and analyze interventions to determine effectiveness.

 - Students are self-aware, able to work well with people with different values and from diverse groups.

 - Students recognize and manage personal and professional values to guide their practice.

 - Students are skilled in working with clients to develop goals for improvement.